wing328/r-twitter/docs/TweetsApi.md

 User home timeline by User ID

-Returns Tweet objects that appears in the provided User IDs home timeline
+Returns Tweet objects that appears in the provided User ID's home timeline

 ### Example
 ```R